bcgsc/mavis/docs/source/usermanual.rst

 This reference file can be generated from any database with the necessary information.
-There is a `basic perl script <https://svn.bcgsc.ca/svn/SVIA/svmerge/tools/generate_ensembl_json.pl>`_ to generate the json file using a connection to the `Ensembl <http://uswest.ensembl.org/index.html>`_ perl api.
+There is a `basic perl script <https://svn.bcgsc.ca/svn/SVIA/svmerge/tools/generate_ensembl_json.pl>`_ to generate the :term:`json file` using a connection to the `Ensembl <http://uswest.ensembl.org/index.html>`_ perl api.

 .. _reference-files-template-metadata: